keboola/connection-docs/transformations/snowflake-plain/index.md

 Snowflake is [case sensitive](https://docs.snowflake.com/en/sql-reference/identifiers-syntax.html#label-identifier-casing).
 All unquoted table/column names are converted to upper case while quoted names keep their case.

-So if you want to create the following table,
+So, if you want to create the following table,

 {% highlight sql %}
 -- creates table FOOTABLE